-I used frozen chopped spinach in the dish pictured, and I made it with jumbo shrimp.
-This was a delicious meal with hot cooked vermicelli, a simple tossed salad, and toasted garlic bread.
+A package of frozen chopped spinach (used in the dish pictured) is convenient, but fresh spinach may be used as well.
+The recipe calls for medium shrimp, but large, extra large, or jumbo are fine This was a delicious meal with hot cooked vermicelli, a simple tossed salad, and toasted garlic bread.

 - 1 bunch of fresh spinach or 10 ounces frozen, thawed and squeezed